astropy/astropy/docs/coordinates/sgr-example.rst

 coordinate system, as mentioned in :doc:`designing` and the docstring for `~astropy.coordinates.coordsystems.SphericalCoordinatesBase`.
-In this example, we will define a coordinate system defined by the plane of orbit of the Sagitarrius Dwarf Galaxy (hereafter Sgr; as defined in Majewski et al. 2003).
+In this example, we will define a coordinate system defined by the plane of orbit of the Sagittarius Dwarf Galaxy (hereafter Sgr; as defined in Majewski et al. 2003).
 The Sgr coordinate system is often referred to in terms of two angular coordinates, :math:`\Lambda,B`.

 We'll start by using a template to generate a descriptive docstring for our